jeffreytse/jekyll-jeffreytse-blog/_posts/2022-11-25-the-handbook-of-software-architecture.md

 - Dubbo is a RPC framework
 - SpringCloud is a RESTful eco-system

+Moving from monolithic applications to microservices faces several problems:

+- Management of microservices.
+- Microservice direct access.
+- Load balancing of the microservice itself.
+- Microservices are broken and downgraded.
+- Distributed transaction tracing for microservices.
+- Microservice log collection and analysis.

 ## Distributed System

 ### Basic Theories

+The transformation of computer systems from centralized to distributed, along with a series of problems and challenges including distributed networks, distributed transactions, and distributed data consistency, has also led to the rapid development of a large number of classic theories, such as ACID, CAP and BASE, etc.

 #### CAP Theorem